DanielMartensson/MataveID/README.md

 This algorithm can do C code generation for nonlinear models.
 It's a very simple algorithm because the user set out the support points by using the mouse pointer.
 When all the supports are set ut, then the algorithm will generate C code for you so you can apply the SVM model in pure C code using CControl library.

 All you need to have is two matrices, `X` and `Y`.
 Where the column length is the data and the row length is the amount of classes.
 The `svm.m` file will plot your data and then when you have placed out your support points, then the `svm.m` will generate C code for you that contains all the support points.

+If you have let's say more than two variables, e.g `Z` matrix or even more.
+Then you can create multiple models as well by just using diffrent data as arguments for the `svm` function below.
+The C code generation is very fast and it's very easy to build a model.

 ```matlab
 svm(X, Y);